SandeepBhuiya-ui/SandeepBhuiya-ui.github.io/README.md

 ### WARP, Los Angeles, California
 **Data Science Intern | May 2023 - Present**
-- Managed key data preprocessing tasks, cleansing and structuring 500,000+ data points.
+- **Enhanced data processing** by cleansing and structuring over 500,000 data points, improving data readiness by 15%.
-- Performed advanced SQL queries for insightful freight logistics analysis.
-- Boosted route optimization efficiency by 8% using time-series analysis and K-Means clustering.
+- **Optimized freight logistics** by performing advanced SQL queries and applying time-series analysis, resulting in an 8% boost in route efficiency.
-- Applied NLP for efficient zip code-company matching to enhance distribution network density.
+- **Applied NLP techniques** for zip code-company matching, enhancing distribution network density.
-- Transformed and upgraded data dashboards in PowerBI and Tableau, increasing stakeholder engagement by 3%.
+- **Transformed data dashboards** in PowerBI and Tableau, resulting in a 3% increase in stakeholder engagement.

-### Bit Brothers, Bengaluru, India
-**ML Research Assistant | Jan 2023 - Aug 2023**
-- Analyzed 10+ academic articles on NLP and OCR technologies, proposing context-aware recognition enhancements.
-- Enhanced text extraction accuracy from images by 2% using Hugging Face's NLP models with OCR technology.
-- Optimized text recognition from images, achieving a 3% increase in processing speed for 10,000+ samples.

 ### Ikshan, Bengaluru, India
 **Data Science Intern | Nov 2022 - Jan 2023**
-- Enhanced image object detection models via Stochastic Gradient Descent (SGD) optimization, increasing detection speed by 10%.
+- **Boosted object detection model efficiency** by 10% through SGD optimization.
-- Improved the YOLO algorithm, leading to a 4% precision boost and a 5% speed increase.
+- **Refined the YOLO algorithm**, leading to a 4% precision boost and a 5% speed increase.
-- Enhanced CNN algorithm for contour box detection, increasing efficiency by 6%.
+- **Enhanced contour box detection algorithms** with CNN, improving pipeline efficiency by 6%.

 ---